Formation Dynamics of Quantum Droplets for Homonuclear and Heteronuclear Mixtures: Tanh-sinh quadrature

 The total quadrature error has two contributions: (i) the discretization error by approximating the integral by a finite sum and (ii) the truncation error by cutting off the sum at $j = N$ rather than $j = \infty$.
 Error (i) decreases exponentially with $N$ (for fixed $h$) or with $1/h$ (for fixed truncation in $t$), and error (ii) is controlled by the stopping criteria and is typically negligible compared to the discretization error.
+For smooth integrands with at most integrable endpoint singularities, the tanh-sinh method achieves an error that scales as